tundish/blathnaid/app/tale.rst

 The Journey home
 ----------------

-Outside the City walls again, Jack threads his way past the bullying Guards and the chiselling merchants.
+Outside the City walls again, Jack threaded his way past the bullying Guards and the chiselling merchants.
-He heads West now along the home road.
+He headed West now along the home road.

 .. todo:: slower journey, more people